nickknw/nickknowlson.com/_posts/2013-03-28-seven-languages-week-4-day-1.markdown

 }
 {% endhighlight %}

-Head ups: this example depends on a few classes (Player, X, O, Blank) that are defined in the next section.
 You could use this class like so:

 {% highlight scala %}
 val board = new TicTacToeBoard(Array(